 In just 2 to 3 months, remote work jumped a decade forward.
 Of course, it must be said that pandemic-related telework is forced telework, and that it was not chosen by the workers concerned.
-But still enormous progress was made.
-Before the crisis, only about one in ten workers was not at their company’s office.
+But still, enormous progress was made.
+Before the crisis, only about one in ten workers were not at their company’s office.
 After the crisis, it will be many more.

 There’s still a lot of uncertainty as to how and when people will return to the office.
 During the pandemic, a company like Facebook can only have a maximum of 25% of employees back at the office.
 The figures are about the same in many other companies.
 In addition, a Gartner study published in April 2020 interviewed US CFOs: it turns out that 74% of them said they want to reduce real estate costs by moving more people to telework.